 Cultural and Educational Rights

 Fundamental Rights guarantee basic rights to the citizens of India.
-There are six fundamental rights enshrined in the Constitution of India, and Articles 29 and 30 deals with cultural and educational rights of Indian citizens.
+There are six fundamental rights enshrined in the Constitution of India, and Articles 29 and 30 deals with the cultural and educational rights of Indian citizens.

 - Indian society is a composite heterogeneous one and its diversity is one of its strengths.